Developers-Collective/NSMBW-Custom-Sprites/CustomSprites/GreenRing/README.md

 ```cpp
 #undef time
 ```
-- If you would like to add the Hammer Suit as an option for an item reward then choose which base you are using and procced with that guide.
-If you do not want the Hammer Suit as an option for an item reward then ignore this and procced on.
+- If you would like to add the Hammer Suit as an option for an item reward then choose which base you are using and proceed with that guide.
+If you do not want the Hammer Suit as an option for an item reward then ignore this and proceed on.

 <details>